A drama that begins like a top‑tier romance‑comedy but collapses under last‑minute plot twists and messy writing.

 An Addictive First Half

 The characters played a huge role in that.
-Hui Ju was endlessly entertaining, Yi An was incredibly easy to root for, and even Yi Rang was thriving in her villain era.
-I especially loved watching Hui Ju slowly win over the little king.
-Their scenes together added so much warmth to the drama and really highlighted how well this cast worked together.
+Hui Ju was endlessly entertaining, Yi An was pretty easy to root for, and even Yi Rang was thriving in her villain era.
 There wasn’t a single main or side character that I dreaded seeing on screen, and that’s surprisingly rare.
 The cast’s dynamic was so strong, and those early episodes really showcased how fun and charming this drama could be.

 The Bad